 We absolutely enjoyed having their delectable strudel with our cappuccinos, as we admired their interiors.

-11. Check Out the City Views from Letna Park
+11. Take in the Breathtaking Views of Prague from Letna Park

 The park also has one of the best beer gardens in Prague, which is aptly named as the Letna Beer Garden.
 You can chill out here for hours, sipping on fine Czech beers, eating greasy Czech street food, and taking in the stunning views of the city.